Shashankven/android-cv-assessment/README.md

 A simple index.html page styled with TailwindCSS.

 A main.ts (TypeScript) file that updates text (like "FPS" and "Resolution") on the page when it loads.

-The compiled main.js is included to make sure the page works.

 Version Control